 This Lemon Lavender Bread is really easy to put together.
-The touches with the fresh lemon glaze and lemon lavender sugar make it seem more complicated than it is.
+And when you finish it with the fresh lemon glaze and lemon lavender sugar it will seem like you spent a lot of time on it, but you didn't!

-One last tip...this Lemon Lavender Bread is REALLY good the next day.
-The lemony flavor sets in even more and the glaze gets a slight crunch to it along with the lavender sugar...WOW!
+Another tip...this Lemon Lavender Bread is REALLY good the next day.
+The lemony flavor sets in even more and the glaze gets a slight crunch to it along with the lavender sugar.
 You should definitely save some for the next day, maybe with some coffee?

 How to Make Lemon Lavender Bread

-- In another mixing bowl, whisk together the yogurt or sour cream and sugar until smooth.
-Add the eggs one at a time whisking in completely before adding the next.
-Mix in the lemon juice, zest, and vanilla.
+In another mixing bowl, whisk together the sour cream and sugar until smooth.
+Add the eggs one at a time whisking in completely before adding the next and then mix in the lemon juice, zest, and vanilla.

-- Add the dry ingredients to the wet ingredients in thirds, whisking lightly just until incorporated.
-Switch to a spatula and stir in the oil.
+Add the dry ingredients to the wet ingredients in thirds, whisking lightly just until incorporated.
+Switch to a spatula and stir in the vegetable oil.

 How to Make Lemon Lavender Sugar